captain-porcelain/somerville/README.md

 and is most certainly not useful for anybody else.

 There is no guarantee for correctness of any implementation, nor for their completeness.
+If you care about such things you may want to take a look at [Thi.ng](https://thi.ng/)

 Yet, if you are still are still interested run